-An overwhelming majority of seniors wish to age in place whether that be in their current home, a smaller living space, with relatives or in a facility.
+An overwhelming majority of seniors wish to age in place — live in the home of their choice — whether that be in their current home, a smaller living space, with relatives, or in a senior living facility.

 The same is true for those of us who are not yet seniors.
-We often hear statistics that put the number at 80% of us or higher that wish to age in place.
+We often hear statistics that put the number at close to 100% of us who wish to age in place.

-But are their homes ready to keep them safe and healthy?
+But are their homes ready to keep them safe, healthy, and comfortable?

 Once you are in the home of your dreams, there are things that can be done to help make the home safe and secure.